The performer’s dilemma

 4. Use boundaries to protect peak time.
 No meetings 9-11am.
 Calendar says “focus time.”
 Notifications off.
 Email closed.
 If an emergency comes up, you decide whether it’s truly emergency-level or whether it can wait until your low-energy block.

-Most high performers discover they’re wasting 30-40% of their peak cognitive energy on work that doesn’t require it.
-Load shifting reclaims that energy.
+Most high performers discover they spend a significant share of their peak cognitive energy on work that could happen anytime.
+Load shifting reclaims that capacity for the output that actually matters.

 Here’s what separates high performers who burn out from those who sustain peak performance: they measure energy efficiency, not just output.